CDE: Concept-Driven Exploration for Reinforcement Learning: Concept-Driven Exploration

 \subsection{Concept Generation}

 Prior works~\cite{LICORICE, ScoBots,concept_learning_for_MARL} often rely on human-interpretable concepts (e.g., relative position, orientation), however, in visual control tasks such concepts are difficult to define purely from RGB images and task descriptions.
 To solve this problem, we propose to use the \textit{segmentation mask} of the target object as a concept.
-We first use an LLM to generate a list of objects that the policy should interact with.
-Below is an example for generating a list of objects for the \textit{Kitchen-Microwave} task using OpenAI GPT-4~\cite{GPT4}: \begin{mdframed} \textbf{Prompt:} Task description: "Open the microwave door".
+We first use an LLM to generate a list of objects that the policy should interact with, allowing object identification to generalize across tasks without manual specification.
+Below is an example for generating a list of objects for the \textit{Kitchen-Microwave} task using OpenAI GPT-4~\cite{GPT4}:

+\begin{samepage} \begin{mdframed} \textbf{Prompt:} Task description: "Open the microwave door".
 Give me a list of objects to interact with in order to solve the task.
 Please return a Python list.
 Do not output anything else.

-\textbf{Output:} ["microwave door handle"] \end{mdframed} Given the resulting task-related objects, we query a VLM to generate segmentation masks for each object in the list from visual observations.
+\textbf{Output:} ["microwave door handle"] \end{mdframed} \end{samepage} Given the resulting task-related objects, we query a VLM to generate segmentation masks for each object in the list from visual observations.